Warrior Crafting Guide

 3.1.
 Pack Type

-The Witchwood expansion provided a few great cards such as Warpath, Darius Crowley, Town Crier, and Baku the Mooneater in addition to many Rush cards.
+The Witchwood expansion provided a few great cards such as Warpath, Darius Crowley, and Town Crier, in addition to many Rush other cards.
 However, the expansion is not a priority for gold unless you specifically wish to play Rush Warrior decks.

 The Boomsday Project was a great expansion for the Warrior class overall.
 It added in a range of powerful Mech minions to breathe new life into multiple Warrior archetypes in addition to the new Warrior Hero, Dr. Boom, Mad Genius.
 Investing into Boomsday Project card packs is highly recommended for any budding Warrior player.

 The Rastakhan's Rumble expansion added a selection of Dragon cards, such as Dragon Roar, Smolderthorn Lancer, Crowd Roaster, and Emberscale Drake, to enable Dragon Warrior archetypes.
 However, the expansion offers very little for those uninterested in Dragon Warrior specifically.

 The Rise of Shadows expansion primarily added a range of Bomb cards, such as Wrenchcalibur, Clockwork Goblin, and Blastmaster Boom, to the Warrior arsenal.
 The expansion is an essential investment for Bomb Warrior enthusiasts, but offers minimal improvements for other Warrior archetypes.

 Overall, a good mix of Classic and Boomsday cards packs are recommended for Warrior enthusiasts to offer the best odds of opening the most influential cards.

 - 05 May 2019: Updated for the Rise of Shadows expansion.